bumptech/glide/README.md

 Glide
 =====
 Glide is fast and efficient image loading library for Android that wraps image downloading, resizing, memory and disk caching, and bitmap recycling into one simple and easy to use interface.
-By default, Glide includes an implementation for fetching images over http based on Google's Volley project for fast, parallelized network operations on Android.
+Glide includes a flexible api allowing it to plug in to almost any network stack.
+By default Glide uses a custom HttpUrlConnection based stack, but also includes a utility library to plug in to Google's Volley project instead.

 Glide's primary focus is on making scrolling any kind of a list of images as smooth and fast as possible, but Glide is also effective for almost any case where you need to fetch, resize, and display a remote image.

 Download
 --------
 You can download a jar from GitHub's [release page](https://github.com/bumptech/glide/releases) or to use the 3.0 alpha branch, use Gradle:

 ```groovy
 repositories {